shama/view-list/README.md

 # view-list

-A writable stream that builds an infinite scrolling virtual DOM list view.
+An infinite scrolling list view element built on a virtual DOM.

 ## Example